Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Rates for Independent Observations

 \item[(a)] under Assumption~\ref{eq:Joint},

 and

-\end{enumerate} \end{thm} \begin{rem} The result can be made much more precise by giving the exact tail bound for all the quantities using the exact result Theorem~\ref{thm:ExactTailIndependence}.
-We leave it to the reader to derive these results.
-From Theorem~\ref{thm:LinearRepIndependence}, it is clear that if $k\log(ep/k)^{2/T_1(\alpha)} = o(n)$, then the least squares linear regression estimator is uniformly consistent at the rate of $\sqrt{k\log(ep/k)/n}$ which is well-known to the minimax optimal rate of convergence for high-dimensional linear regression estimator under a true linear model with sparse parameter vector.
-We conjecture these rates to be optimal, however, we have not derived minimax rates for this problem.
-Also, our results are uniform over all probability distributions of the random vectors $(X_i, Y_i)$ satisfying either of the Assumptions~\ref{eq:Marginal} or~\ref{eq:Joint} with $K_{n,p} \le K$ for some fixed constant $K < \infty$. \end{rem} \begin{rem}\,(Case of Fixed Covariates) Note that the results in this section are under absolutely no model assumptions but are derived under independence and exponential tails.
-Also, our results only require independence of random vectors and no assumptions was made about the distributions of individual random vectors in terms of being identical.
+\end{enumerate} \end{thm} \begin{rem}\,(Simplified Rates of Convergence) The result can be made much more precise by giving the exact tail bound for all the quantities using the exact result of Theorem~\ref{thm:ExactTailIndependence}.
+We leave the details to the reader.
+From Theorem~\ref{thm:LinearRepIndependence}, it is clear that if $k\log(ep/k)^{2/T_1(\alpha)} = o(n)$, then the least squares linear regression estimator is uniformly consistent at the rate of $\sqrt{k\log(ep/k)/n}$, which is well-known to be the minimax optimal rate of convergence for high-dimensional linear regression estimators under a true linear model with a sparse parameter vector.
+We conjecture these rates to be optimal.
+However, we have not derived minimax rates for this problem.
+Also, our results are uniform over all probability distributions of the random vectors $(X_i, Y_i)$ satisfying either of the Assumptions~\ref{eq:Marginal} or~\ref{eq:Joint} with $K_{n,p} \le K$ for some fixed constant $K < \infty$. \end{rem} \begin{rem}\,(Fixed Covariates) The results in this section {do} not require any special properties of the data generating distribution such as linearity and {Gaussianity}.
+The results only require independence of random vectors with weak exponential tails, but it is \emph{not} assumed that $(X_i, Y_i)$ have identical distributions for $1 \le i\le n$.

-It is worth mentioning a special case of our setting that is popular in classical as well as modern linear regression literature: the setting of fixed covariates.
-One of the classical assumptions in linear regression is non-stochastic covariates.
-As explained in \cite{Buja14}, this assumption has its roots in the ancilarity theory under a true linear model.
+It is worth mentioning a special case of our setting that is popular in the classical as well as modern linear regression literature: the setting of fixed covariates.
+As explained in \cite{Buja14}, this assumption has its roots in the ancillarity theory assuming the truth of a linear model.
 If the covariates are non-stochastic, then

 so that $\RIP_n(k) = 0$ for all $n$ and $k$.
 Therefore, the bounds in Theorem~\ref{thm:SimplifiedLinearRep} become trivial in the sense that the uniform linear representation error becomes zero.
-Also, note from Theorem~\ref{thm:L2UniformConsis} that
+The result applies because assumption~\ref{eq:Marginal} holds with